MBBS, M Med(Ophth), FAMS, FRCOphth (UK)

 Amblyopia (Lazy Eye), Astigmatism, Blepharitis, Cataract Surgery, Childhood Myopia, Conjunctivitis and Viral Conjunctivitis, Dry Eye Syndrome, Floaters & Flashes, Myopia (Short-sightedness or Near-sightedness), Pterygium.

 Dr Sim is currently pursuing his fellowship in Myopia at the Singapore National Eye Centre (SNEC).
-He aims and strives to provide holistic care and education to the community to alleviate the current Myopia epidemic in Asia and globally.
+He aims and strives to provide holistic care and education to the community to alleviate the current Myopia epidemic in Asia and globally by conducting a variety of clinical trials of which he is the Principal Investigator of.

 He is committed to serving the community at large, and regularly volunteers at community eye screening projects.
-He is also active in ophthalmic research and has published scientific papers in respected peer-reviewed medical journals and presented his research work at international and local scientific conferences.
+He is also active in ophthalmic research for both myopia and paediatric Neuro-ophthalmology and has published scientific papers in respected peer-reviewed medical journals while presenting his research work at international and local scientific conferences.

 Sim B; Chng CL; Chia A; Seah LL.
 A retrospective study of Paediatric Thyroid Eye Disease: The Asian Experience.
 Orbit 2020 October 15, : 1-10